AF-1/sobras/lms-nowplaying_screen_with_ratings/SB Radio/README.md

 <br><br>
 **Disable SSH** on your device if no longer needed.
 <br><br><br><br><br>
 **Disclaimer:** Modifying the NowPlaying applet and the QVGAlandscape skin applet works for me.
 But *I don't take any responsibility* if you mess up your Now Playing screen in the process.
-If you forgot to back up the original files before modifying them and it didn't work out you can always reset the firmware (restore factory settings).<br><br><br>
+If you forgot to back up the original files before modifying them and it didn't work out, you can always reset the firmware (restore factory settings).<br><br><br>

 **NowPlayingApplet version with subscribe function**:<br>
 I've included a second version of the **NowPlayingApplet.lua** file.
 This version includes a *subscribe* function that allows your Radio to update the rating value on your *Now Playing* screen without user interaction when the rating value has been changed elsewhere.<br>